lgactna/thesis-compile/md/_FSIDI submission.md

 - **hystck** [@gobelNovelApproachGenerating2020] provides routines for automating OS- and application-specific commands through both YAML configuration files (passed through an intermediate interpreter script) and/or Python scripts (executed normally).
 The framework produces network captures and disk images; similar to EviPlant, it supports "differential" images that can be distributed and applied to "template" images.
 - **ForTrace** [@gobelForTraceHolisticForensic2022] is the most recently developed synthesizer, which directly builds upon hystck by providing volatile memory captures (alongside disk and network captures) in addition to various other new features (such as the ability to execute PowerShell scripts to create Windows artifacts), with a focus on a modular architecture.
 A variant focusing on Android artifact generation was developed in 2024 [@demmelDataSynthesisGoing2024].

 Clearly, significant work has been done to streamline the process of developing images, although the availability and functionality of each framework vary greatly.
-Notably, with the exception of ForTrace and VMPOP, none of these synthesizers are direct extensions of prior works, implying that the framework authors' needs could only be met by developing new frameworks from scratch.
+However, with the exception of ForTrace and VMPOP, none of these synthesizers are direct extensions of prior works, implying that the framework authors' needs could only be met by developing new frameworks from scratch.
 This is not directly stated in any of these works, with the exception of hystck [@gobelNovelApproachGenerating2020].
 However, it can be reasonably concluded that the limited maturity, availability, and maintenance of prior works contributed to the independent development of most frameworks.

 There are several possible motivations for developing entirely new codebases instead of extending existing synthesizer.
 One reason could be that several synthesizers are not open source and thus cannot easily be extended, as is the case with Forensig2 [@mochForensicImageGenerator2009] and TraceGen [@duTraceGenUserActivity2021].
 Another reason is that the focus of certain synthesizers results in an architecture that is simply incompatible with the goals of newer works.
 For example, ForGe's architecture [@vistiAutomaticCreationComputer2015] focuses largely on direct filesystem manipulation to generate forensic artifacts and is unsuitable for a synthesizer requiring virtualization.
 Similarly, synthesizers that exclusively leverage agentless artifact generation as described in **#3.
 Artifact generation**, such as VMPOP [@parkTREDEVMPOPCultivating2018], require significant architectural changes to support agent-based artifact generation.

 However, perhaps the largest motivation for constructing new synthesizers is the lack of ongoing support for virtually all synthesizers.
-It appears that no synthesizer has gained significant traction within the broader forensic community, possibly with the exception of ForTrace; for the synthesizers that *are* open source, none are under active development and maintenance.
+For the synthesizers that *are* open source, none are under active development and maintenance, possibly with the exception of ForTrace.
 Additionally, the forensic datasets generated by these synthesizers have not seen significant adoption in either education or research; many instructors continue to use the human-generated datasets available on public platforms.

 The inflexibility of prior synthesizers, combined with the overall lack of support and success of synthesizer-based datasets, contributes to the lack of shared codebases.
 However, this is not to say that the individual contributions of each prior synthesizer cannot be merged into a single project that resolves many of the architectural barriers that have limited the adoption and extension of existing synthesizers.
 We now move to a discussion of the three main areas in which AKF makes significant Improvements: artifact generation, artifact documentation, and dataset creation.

-# 3. Artifact generation
+# Artifact generation

 Each of the synthesizers described in **39.2 - Literature review#2.2 - Analysis of existing synthesizers** takes one of three approaches to artifact generation, as partly described by Scanlon et al. [@scanlonEviPlantEfficientDigital2017]: